zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/redash/redash.md

 ## Introduction

-<a href="https://redash.io/", target="\_blank">Redash</a> provides a dashboard builder to visualize your data as well as a SQL editor to develop your SQL and reports.
+<a href="https://redash.io/", target="\_blank">Redash</a> provides a dashboard builder to visualize your data and a SQL editor to develop your SQL and reports.

 In this lab, we will deploy **Redash** to Oracle Container Engine for Kubernetes infrastructure to analyze data in **MySQL HeatWave**.